redhat-cip/ebill/README.md

 : Parse the JSON string `x` to a Ruby data structure

 `EBill.ok(x)`
-: Generate a return message from a valide Ruby data structure
+: Generate a return message from a valid Ruby data structure

 `EBill.err(x)`
 : Generate a return message from an error